A framework of partial error correction for intermediate-scale quantum computers: Results

 \subsection{Noise model for clean-noisy circuits}

 In order to fairly compare the clean-noisy setup with equivalent noisy circuits, we need to understand the effective action of physical noise on a partially error-corrected circuit.
-Specifically, our clean-noisy setup introduces a new type of error propagation via clean-noisy couplings.
-We now provide a heuristic approach towards modelling the noise induced by clean-noisy couplings and explore how they affect Pauli error propagation throughout the circuit.
+Specifically, our clean-noisy setup introduces a complex type of error propagation via clean-noisy couplings.
+We now provide a heuristic approach towards modeling the noise induced by clean-noisy couplings and explore how they affect Pauli error propagation throughout the circuit.

 We consider local Pauli noise channels, defined by their action on a single-qubit state $\rho$ as